ppy/osu-wiki/news/2019-02-05-new-changes-to-star-rating-performance-points.md

 As such, through the usage of a new angle calculation, a new scaling reward for jumps with angles exceeding 60 degrees has been added.

 Decided not to farm a map because it had square jumps?
 Found yourself baffled by the difficulty of an older 2013 map with linear flow?
-These previously underweighted maps now have a more accurate star rating associated with them (this includes alt maps).
-And yes, they will be worth more PP as a result.
+These previously underweighted maps now have a more accurate star rating associated with them (this includes alt maps such as [RUNNING IN THE 90'S](https://osu.ppy.sh/beatmapsets/739262#osu/1559974) which require good finger control).
+Also yes, they will be worth more PP as a result.

 ## Streams and High BPM